 INTRODUCTION

+The marketing strategy includes transacting in the hourly, daily, short term, and long term markets to economically optimize both serving MDEA Native Load and dispatching generation assets.
+Strategic decisions relating to buying and selling of Products will be made after taking into consideration MDEA’s load forecast, market conditions and MDEA’s Total Production Cost to generate power from owned generation assets.
+Strategy decisions will be the result of collaboration between MDDEA, the Cities and EPMI.

-MDEA and EPMI will jointly work to (1) market the output from the MDEA Facilities and (2) to serve the MDEA native load from the market, in order to optimize the value of the MDEA’s assets.
-The framework for achieving these objectives is provided in the Marketing Strategy, and the controls for these activities are defined in the Trading and Risk Policy.
-The Marketing Strategy outlines the types of transactions and activities to be conducted by EPMI and MDEA.
-The Trading and Risk Management Policy specifies the authority, controls, and approvals, associated with each type of transaction or activity contemplated in the Marketing Strategy.
+MDEA and EPMI will jointly work to (1) market the output from the MDEA Facilities and (2) to serve the MDEA Native Load from the market, in order to optimize the value of the MDEA’s assets.
+The framework for achieving these objectives including the types of transactions and activities to be conducted by EPMI and MDEA is provided in the Marketing Strategy.
+The controls including the authority, and approvals, associated with each type of transaction or activity are defined in the Trading and Risk Policy.
 The Trading and Risk Management Policy will prevail regarding any transaction or marketing strategy.
-The Marketing Committee can change this strategy as needed to reflect the business environment and risk appetite of the parties.
+The Marketing Committee can change this strategy as needed to reflect the business environment and risk tolerance of the parties.
 Such changes shall be in writing and attached to the Agreement as a Revised Exhibit A.

 STRATEGY